ramyvictor/Xrm-World-Docs/docs/template-engine/introduction.md

 sidebar_position: 20
 ---
 # Introduction
-Template-driven automation of record operations model-driven Power Apps application.
-A planned collection of operation request definitions.
-You can create a group of action templates that can run on trigger definition(s).
-Every group item represents a table record in Dataverse represented in a robust JSON editor to easily construct the table record object definition.
+**Template-driven automation** for record operations within a model-driven Power Apps application.
+The core functionality involves creating a **planned collection of operation requests**, or Action Templates (definition based), which are organized into groups that execute automatically based on defined trigger(s).
+Every item in an action group represents a specific **table record definition in Dataverse**, which users can easily and precisely construct using a **robust JSON editor** to define the necessary table record object.

 ## Template Group
 Group of template items (set of actions).Defines the scope of actions and the  [source](appendix#source) type.
 A group can be filtered by a filtering expression.